Styles

 }

 A style can be applied to any block element (paragraph, heading, table, cell, list, list item, canvas command, watermark).
-Inline [b], [i], [fontcolor], etc. tags layered inside text override the applied style for the tagged span — see Inline Tags.
+Inline [b], [i], [color], etc. tags layered inside text override the applied style for the tagged span — see Shortcodes.

 How style validation works